 Read closely!
 And think hard.

 As you read, carefully consider a few questions: Are the characters complex and relatable?
 Are the stories historically accurate?
 Did you learn something new?
 Read thoughtfully and think hard about what makes each finalist great, then vote for your favorite!
-Our polls open the week of April 30.
+Our polls open April 30.

 How is the winner chosen?